mr0a/Introduction-to-Docker-Build-your-own-portfolio-website-in-Docker/README.md

 - `docker run -d -p --name test_site nginx` - To run nginx app with detached mode, port mapping and container name test_site
 - `docker rename test_site new_site` - To rename a named container

+*** Till now we have learnt to pull and start a container, stop a container, map a port from container to host, execute process from a container(bash), removing a container and also to name and rename a container.***